TYWZ-milk/Cell_Length_Measurement/README.md

 3. GUI interface has some helpful buttons like redo button, eraser button.

-    How to accomplish: There are five buttons to help users draw the interest-range.
+    How to accomplish: There are some buttons to help users draw the interest-range.
+    * Select color: users can select the color of points and lines.
+    * Input the width of lines: Users can input the width of lines.
     * Draw a rectangle: After clicking this button, users can draw two points by clicking on the image.
 After clicking the "complete" button, it will draw a rectangle on the image.
 Those two points are diagonal points of the rectangle.
     * Draw a polygon: After clicking this button, users can draw as many points as they want by clicking on the image.
 After clicking the "complete" button, it will draw a polygon on the image.
 Those points are points of the polygon.
     * Undo: If users want to delete points what they drew before, they can click "undo" button.
 It will undo what you did.
     * Complete: After drawing points on the image, users can click this button to draw lines automatically.
     * Erase: After clicking this button, the canvas will be cleared.
     * Download: Users can download processed images.

+4. Users can draw lines on images.
+And they can change color and width of lines.

+    How to accomplish: In the step 2, users can set the color of points and lines.
+They can also set the width of lines.
+    Users don't need to draw lines.
+My algorithms can draw lines automatically.

 ## Description of core algorithms
 The core algorithms are consist of 7 algorithms.
 * Adaptive threshold by mean value.